Manage Supervised iPhones and iPads

 You will of course need to have exported the organization from Apple Configurator or from another iMazing instance before you can import it on your current terminal.

-⚠ DEP: If you purchase your devices via Apple's Device Enrollment Program and wish to manage them locally and not just remotely, you must configure your MDM's device enrollment profile very carefully.
-Please refer to our Understanding Supervision, MDM and DEP guide for more information.
+⚠ ADE: If you purchase your devices via Apple's Device Enrollment Program and wish to manage them locally and not just remotely, you must configure your MDM's device enrollment profile very carefully.
+Please refer to our Understanding Supervision, MDM and ADE guide for more information.

 3. 'Supervised only' features

 Once you have connected a supervised device to iMazing and ensured that the supervising organization is configured in iMazing's library, you will gain access to a whole new suite of device management features, ranging from putting the device in Single app mode to installing advanced configuration profiles silently.

 Before your computer can communicate with an iOS or iPadOS device, a trust relationship needs to be established.
 This is referred to as pairing.
 Usually, connecting an iOS device to a macOS or Windows terminal for the first time will result in a prompt computer side to unlock the iOS device.
 Then, a Trust this computer? prompt appears on the mobile device, followed by a passcode prompt if you accept the trust prompt.

 A supervisor host, such as iMazing when properly configured, can connect to supervised devices with zero interaction: simply connect the device while iMazing is running, and the entire pairing process happens in the background silently.